Vector35/view-macho/README.md

 Binary Ninja API source tree.

 Run `cmake`.
 This can be done either from a separate build directory or from the source directory.
-Once that is complete, run `make` in the build directory to compile the plugin.
+Once that is complete, run `make` (or `ninja`, depending on your default generator) in the build directory to compile the plugin.

 The plugin can be found in the root of the build directory as `libview_macho.so`, `libview_macho.dylib` or `view_macho.dll` depending on your platform.

 To install the plugin, first launch Binary Ninja and uncheck the "Mach-O view plugin" option in the "Core Plugins" section.
 This will cause Binary Ninja to stop loading the bundled plugin so that its replacement can be loaded.

+Once this is complete, run `make install` (or `ninja install`, depending on the generator used).

-Once this is complete, you can copy the plugin into the user plugins directory (you can locate this by using the "Open Plugin Folder" option in the Binary Ninja UI).
+You can also manually copy the plugin into the user plugins directory (you can locate this by using the "Open Plugin Folder" option in the Binary Ninja UI).

 **Do not replace the view plugin in the Binary Ninja install directory.
 This will be overwritten